Our products

 • A bunch of fresh parsley

-• 1 slice fried bread (optional)
+• 1 slice of fried bread (optional)

 Selection of fresh and frozen seafood from the Atlantic and Mediterranean.
 The quality of the seafood defines the zarzuela.
 Refrigerated shipping with guaranteed cold chain.